 - El Matador (Striker)

-Contrary to popular belief that the comic was purely a South African invention, the actual (at least according to wikipedia) started in Nigeria.
+Contrary to popular belief that the comic was purely a South African invention, in actuality (at least according to wikipedia) the story of Supa Strikas originated in Nigeria.

-The Original series was started in Nigeria, but was later bought by a company in South Africa by Johannes chabane Matsimbi which led to the change of some character names like; Segs to Shakes.
+The original idea for the series was started in Nigeria, but the comic was later acquired by a company in South Africa owned by Johannes Chabane Matsimbi, which led to the change of some character names like; Shegs to Shakes.
 The comic series was first published in South Africa in 2000, following the format of the British comic Roy of the Rovers.
 Afterwards publication spread to various sub-Saharan African countries.
 By 2002 publications in the neighboring countries of Namibia, Botswana, Zambia.
-Nigeria, Kenya and Uganda soon followed.
+Major distribution in Nigeria, Kenya and Uganda soon followed.

-The comic receives sponsorship from several companies, including Nike, Caltex, and other South African businesses.
+The comic receives sponsorship from several companies, incluidng Nike, Caltex, and other South African businesses.
 Consequently, the sponsoring firms have their product names placed on various panels.

 The series was based on the life of Thuthuka “Terry” Zwane, a boy from the Soweto area of Johannesburg.
 With demand for the comic growing increasingly global, Supa Strikas’ core characters remained local but a more international cast grew around them, including characters of Asian, Latin American and European extraction.